VelvetHawk/OSMetrics/README.md

 ```
 python -m os_metrics
 ```
-It will continue to run indefinitely until a keyboard interrupt is issued.
+Currently to set to run for ~10 seconds before exiting.

 ## Testing
 Discover and run all tests automatically: